samdus/gradle-dependency-update-notifier/README.md

 ### GitLab Issue Notifier

-After configuring the plugin execute:
+After configuring the plugin and executing `dependencyUpdates` from the *Versions plugin*, you can run

 ```
 gradle gitlabDependencyUpdateNotifier
 ```

-This will create an issue like:
+to create an issue like:

 ![Created Issue](docs/images/issue.png)